kawsar130/BookLib/README.md

 ## ⚙️ Getting Started

-- Clone the repository
+- Clone the repository.
-- Open the Project Directory with VS code and open the 'pages' directory
+- Open the Project Directory with VS code and open the 'pages' folder.
-- **Open the 'index.html' file with Live Server**
+- **Open the 'index.html' file with Live Server.**
 - A new browser window will be opened with the Live preview of the project.

-Notes: If the Live Server is not installed in your VS code or IDE, please install it from the Extension Manager and then start the server.
+**Notes:** If the Live Server is not installed in your VS code or IDE, please install it from the Extension Manager and then start the server.

-**Thank You for visiting the repository.**
+**Thanks for visiting**